FabianoGLentini/Ethan_Portfolio-Website/README.md

 ## Collaborative Process

-The project was a collaborative effort with the client, integrating visual assets (custom photography) and iterative design feedback.
-The workflow included:
+The client provided custom photography assets, which were incorporated into the website’s design to enhance visual identity and thematic consistency.
+I independently developed the design layout, implemented the assets, and led all technical development.

 * Design prototyping and revisions in **Figma**.
 * Ongoing testing across devices, screen resolutions, and high-DPI environments.